tsdat/tsdat/docs/tutorials/data_ingest.md

 !!! note

-    Environments other than conda may be used as long as your python version is >=3.10 and you are able to install dependencies from the `requirements-dev.txt` file.
+    Environments other than conda may be used as long as your python version is >=3.10 and you are able to install dependencies from the `pyproject.toml` file.

 ## Configure Python interpreter in VS Code

 Tell VS Code to use your new conda environment:

 1. Bring up the command pane in VS Code (shortcut ++f1++ or ++ctrl+shift+p++)
-2. Type `Python: Select Interpreter` and select it.
+2. Type `Python: Select Interpreter` and hit enter.
 3. Select the newly-created `tsdat-pipelines` conda environment from the drop-down list.
 Note you may need to refresh the list (cycle icon in the top right) to see it.
 4. Bring up the command pane and type `Developer: Reload Window` to reload VS Code and ensure the settings changes